 The snake in the photo below was discovered by the Wildlife Whisperer in a client's garage door mechanism attached to the ceiling.

 Snakes have most of the same internal bodily organs that we do, including a heart, lungs, gall bladder, kidney, pancreas and stomach, but they do not have eyelids, external protruding ears, arms or legs.

 They are not slimy but are covered with smooth to the touch armor like plates (scales) that help protect them from hot sand, tree bark, rocks and other rough surfaces.
 Snakes moult, which means they shed their skin seasonally during the year, at which time a new layer, waiting and ready, immediately takes over.

 All snakes use their tongue to smell and analyze their surrounding environment, including for prey and intruders such as humans.
 They also detect vibrations in the ground and air to help determine the size of available prey or other approaching animal.
 Some snakes, including most poisonous ones, have an infrared sensing function that allows them to locate warm blooded prey and other such animals that generate heat.

 Snakes move by contracting and releasing their muscles, moving forward or sideways quickly.
 In spite of popular belief, snakes do not chase humans, but they may move toward a person if that person is between them and where they want to go.
 And snakes will defend themselves if threatened, cornered or surprised.

 A snake’s teeth are not used for chewing, but rather for grabbing or hooking their prey, where it is then swallowed whole.
 A snake’s jaws are not rigidly connected at the back which allows them to expand and swallow prey larger than their own head.
-All Oklahoma snakes have teeth but only venomous ones have fangs.
+All Florida snakes have teeth but only venomous ones have fangs.
 The fangs are connected to sacks of poison that it releases into the prey when the victim is bitten.